Pallithode: Geography

 Pallithode is a green, palm-fringed, scenic village in the coastal region of Kerala, on a narrow strip of land, with white, sandy beaches bordering the Arabian Sea to the west, and a lake (kayal)—the Pallithode Pozhi, a part of the Cochin estuary—to the east, as well as extensive, interconnected paddy fields and backwaters to the east of the Pozhi.
 In the old days the only access to Pallithode was by water but this has changed today with modern roads, bridges and State Highway 66 (Kerala) (SH66) passing through Pallithode.
 Chappakadavu beach, in South Pallithode, provides local fishing boats access to the sea.
-Chellanam is to the north; Valiathode, Parayakad, Chavadi, and Thuravoor are to the east; Andhakaranazhy (4 km west of National Highway 66 at Pattanakad), Manokkam Harbor, Azheekal, and Ottamassery are to the south.
+Chellanam is to the north; Valiathode, Parayakad, Chavadi, and Thuravoor are to the east; Andhakaranazhy (4 km west of National Highway 66 at Pattanakad), Manokkam, Azheekal to the south.

 The coastal land masses are formed or modified both by action of the sea currents and tides, and by the rainwater flow through the estuaries, from the rivers and backwater systems, supplying sediments.
 Deposition or erosion of coastal areas are common and dynamic.
 Sea erosion claims land in some areas with the eroded soil being deposited in other areas.
 Severe floods and tidal changes have caused more abrupt and drastic transformations at times.
 The Cochin estuary itself is said to have resulted from the floods of 1341, which caused the silting up of the ancient harbor of Muziris and the opening of the channel at Cochin Azhi.

 Chellanam, on Pallithode's northern border, extends from Kattiparambu (near Thoppumpady) in the north to St. George's Church at the Pallithode border, where a channel known as Andhakaranazhy once passed through to the sea at the church's current location.
 The channel connected Pallithode Pozhi to the sea.
 This channel closed later naturally and reformed at a more southern location and came to be known as the present Andhakaranazhy.
 Although Pallithode Pozhi is no longer an estuary, but a kayal, or lake, no longer connected directly to the sea except by canals, the name remains..

 Recent sea erosion has caused loss of more than half the width of the village in the 20th century.
 This recent erosion, in many geological analyses, is considered to be an indirect result of the man-made development of the Cochin estuary into Cochin harbor.
 Sea erosion has been controlled for the last three decades by seawalls.
 The price paid is the loss of the once long and beautiful white sandy beaches, except in a few areas left free of seawalls.
 Mechanized gates, where the backwaters flow into the Arabian Sea, regulate the flow of seawater entering the paddy fields of Pallithode, Thuravoor, Pattanakad, and Ezhupunna, and they also prevent flooding of paddy fields during heavy rainfalls.